Country House Auctions by Alison Edwards

 The day was rounded up with a cup of tea and one final musical experience, an enormous gothic carved oak Orchestrion which stood in a reception room from floor to ceiling with over 200 pipes, a bass drum, cymbols and a triangle all weight mechanically driven.
 The look of sheer delight on Mr and Mrs Smith's faces when they fired up this enormous instrument was an absolute joy to see, whilst I was doing my best to hold on to my cup of tea as it bellowed out its first Operetta!
 There was foot tapping, happy faces and I was, for want of a better word, gob smacked, I remember looking up and seeing a small piece of plaster fall from the ceiling as the bass drum thumped in the middle of this huge piece of oak furniture.
 It was a memorable day and I came home with a smile on my face and several pairs of socks.

 In 2002, the contents of Saddington Hall, along with all the musical instruments were auctioned off in the grounds, we attended and acquired various lots of Country Life, but it was the mechanical instruments that brought buyers from all over the world, I was intrigued to see how the wonderful gothic piece would do and it didn't disappoint, fetching just short of a six figure sum.

 As usual, and which is common with many of the country house sales I have attended, it had been a damp day and cars were sliding around in the car parking field, the end of my day was spent towing Jags, Porsche's and alike off the field with my 4X4 which was full to its limit with books and magazines (including extras I had been given for towing fellow bidders off).
-It was a slow drive home that night from Leicestershire.
+It was a memorable day and a slow drive home that night from Leicestershire.